• Skip to primary navigation

 Instructions

 • Set the oven and prep the pan.
-Preheat the oven to 350°F. Use a pastry brush to grease a 9-inch loaf pan with 1½ teaspoons of the olive oil, and line the bottom with parchment paper.
+Preheat the oven to 350°F. Use a pastry brush to grease a 9-inch loaf pan with olive oil OR line the bottom with parchment paper.
+For the parchment, imagine you’re wrapping a gift.
+Place pan upside down, lay a parchment paper on top and fold the it to fit tightly over the corners.
+Then turn the pan over and insert the folded parchment inside.
 Set aside.

 • Make the batter.
 In a medium-sized mixing bowl, combine the flour, baking powder, baking soda, cinnamon, allspice and salt.
 Set aside.

-In another bowl, combine the remaining ¼ cup plus 2 tablespoons of olive oil, sugar, mashed avocado, and vanilla.
+In another bowl, combine the olive oil, sugar, mashed avocado, and vanilla.
 Use a whisk or a fork to mix it until it's very smooth.
 Add the eggs and mix until they are completely blended in.
 Then fold in the grated, drained zucchini and combine.
 (To drain the zucchini, squeeze it gently in your hands over the sink.)

 Now add the dry mixture to the wet mixture and stir only long enough to combine.